 Prada acquired, revamped and reopened (just in time for the Milan Fashion Week Spring/Summer 2016 collections) Pasticceria Marchesi, one of Milan's most iconic cafes.
 Close by sits the LVMH-owned Caffe Cova, which the Paris-based conglomerate purchased last year.
 And now, Chanel, whose owners collect high-end Bordeaux wineries, is entering the U.S. wine business with the purchase of a Napa Valley winery.
-Chanel joins LVMH, which has a significant Wine and Spirits division, as well as a number of other brands investing in wine.
+Chanel joins LVMH, which has a significant Wine and Spirits division, as well as a number of other brands, in investing in wine.

-Similarly, Salvatore Ferragamo and Roberto Cavalli have financial stakes in vineyards producing wine for retail.
+Salvatore Ferragamo and Roberto Cavalli both maintain financial stakes in vineyards producing wine for retail.
 Lastly, in 2013, Artemis SA, the Pinault family holding company that controls luxury conglomerate Kering (parent to Balenciaga, Gucci, Saint Laurent, etc.) bought into the Araujo Estate Wines in Napa Valley, adding it to the roster of vineyards it owns, including Château Latour in Bordeaux, Domaine d'Eugénie in Burgundy and Château Grillet in the Rhône Valley.

 You move, Hermès ...